Duplex (film): Plot

-A final voice-over by Alex relates that he and Nancy relocated to The Bronx.
+Alex and Nancy relocated to The Bronx.
 Like the other couples the trio scammed, they never saw Mrs. Connelly or returned to Brooklyn again.
-Alex used their unpleasant experience as inspiration for his next book entitled Duplex, which became a best-seller, rescuing him and Nancy from poverty and giving the film a semi-happy ending.
+Alex used their unpleasant experience as inspiration for his next book entitled Duplex, which becomes a best-seller.
+A final voice-over by the narrator relates that "Alex and Nancy's dream house may have been too good to be true, but did they live happily ever after?
+Well, read the book.".